caanaan/linuxdevconfig/vim/VimQuickReference.md

 ## Window Splitting:
 * , + up or down movement - Split Vim window horizontally
 * , + left or right movement - Split Vim window vertically
+* , + ww - select pane to swap.
+Do again in the target pane to swap with.

 ## Window Movement:
 * Ctrl + up or down movement - Move up or down in vim windows